stephengallo1977/giftastic/README.md

 Homework Requirements:

-   1.Create a page with buttons that will generate 10 gifs from the GIPHY API
+   1. Create a page with buttons that will generate 10 gifs from the GIPHY API

-   2.The current animated state of the gif should be toggled by clicking on the gif to either still or animate
+   2. The current animated state of the gif should be toggled by clicking on the gif to either still or animate

-   3.A small input field should allow a user to submit a topic which will generate a new button
+   3. A small input field should allow a user to submit a topic which will generate a new button

 Technologies Used